NethServer/nethsecurity/docs/quickstart.md

 ### Web user interface

-NextSecurity has 2 different web user interface:
+NethSecurity has 2 different web user interface:

 - LuCI: forked OpenWrt web interface, some pages may cause unpredictable configuration changes (see below)
+- LuCI: standard OpenWrt web interface, some pages may cause unpredictable configuration changes (see below)
-- NextSec: custom UI, this is just a prototype and can't be used to configure the system
+- NethSec: custom UI, this is just a prototype and can't be used to configure the system

 Both user interfaces listen on port 443 (HTTPs):

 - LuCI is accessible at `https://server_ip/cgi-bin/luci`
-- NextSec is accessible at `https://server_ip`
+- NethSec is accessible at `https://server_ip`

 #### LuCI